Last updated on November 6th, 2019 at 02:22 pm

 6. Journal how you are currently spending your days on a calendar.

-Author and public speaker Barbara Sher has this wonderful exercise in her book, Wishcraft: How to Get What You Really Want called,“Patterns of Spending Time.”
+Author and public speaker Barbara Sher has this beautiful exercise in her book, Wishcraft: How to Get What You Want called, “Patterns of Spending Time.”
 She points out, “The way you spend your days is the way you spend your life.”
-Documenting the little details of your days, like how much time you are actually spending in front of the television, on Facebook, driving your kids to functions, chatting on the phone etc. tells you volumes about why you aren’t working on your dream.
+Documenting the little details of your days, like how much time you are spending in front of the television, on Facebook, driving your kids to functions, chatting on the phone, etc. tells you volumes about why you aren’t working on your dream.